luiza218/Gemini-Pro-Chatbot/README.md

 # GEMINI PRO CHATBOT WITH STREAMLIT 📊

 > This project entails an advanced Chatbot utilizing the Gemini Pro artificial intelligence model.
-Users can interact with the AI, asking questions and receiving responses directly through an application developed with Streamlit.
+Users can interact with the AI, asking questions and receiving responses directly through an application developed with Streamlit on Python.

 ## 💻 Getting to work!